Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 Leverage Default Values: When adding required fields to tables with existing data, always specify default values to ensure backward compatibility with older data files.

-Test Schema Changes: Use Iceberg's branching and tagging features to test schema changes in isolation before applying them to production tables:
+Test Schema Changes: Use Iceberg's branching and tagging features (available in Iceberg 1.5+) to test schema changes in isolation before applying them to production tables:

 -- Create a branch for testing schema changes